denten-books/plain-text/0-intro.md

 I am not at home.
 But I know the alarm is happening because I receive notifications of it on my phone---another small computational device, next to my laptop.
 This mobile appliance also contains most of my book library.
 I open the book.
 But what I mean by "opening a book" is just a metaphor for series of odd actions.
 The book is a small, thin black rectangle: three inches wide, five inches tall, and barely a few millimeters thick.
 A slab of polished glass covers it in the front, where the tiny eyes of a camera and a light sensor also protrude.
-At the back, made of a smooth, soft plastic, we find another, larger camera.
+At the back, made of a smooth soft plastic, we find another, larger camera.
 At the foot of the device a grid of small perforations indicate breathing room for a speaker and several microphones.
-To "open" the book, I touch the glass, which almost instantly recognizes my fingerprint.
-I then tap and poke at the glass until I find a small image that represents both my library and the book store, where I can purchase book licenses.
-The purchase of such a licence allows me to read the book on this device.
-To read a book, I swipe again with my finger: the screen dims to match to room ambiance as words fill the screen.
-One of the passages appears underlined, because a number of other readers in my social circle found the passage interesting.
+To "open" the book I touch the glass.
+The machine recognizes my fingerprint almost instantly.
+I then tap and poke at the glass until I find a small image that represents both my library and the book store, where I can purchase a book, or rather, purchase a licence to read the book on this particular device.
+To begin reading I swipe again with my finger.
+The screen dims to match to room ambiance as words fill the screen.
+One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage interesting.
 My finger slides along the glass to turn the page.
-The device emits a muffled rustle.
+The device emits a muffled rustle, to remind me of the book metaphor.
 The image curls ever so slightly in a way that vaguely resembles a page as another page slides into view.
-My tiny library contains over a thousand books.
+My tiny library metaphor contains over a thousand books.

 Despite the appearances, the electronic book reader-library next to my computer has more in common with the smoke detector than it does with several